Worldwide ecommerce revenue has reached billions.

 5. Brick-and-Mortars That Pivot Will Thrive

-As we explored in Top 10 Ecommerce Challenges to Look Out For in 2019, operating a brick-and-mortar shop will continue to prove challenging in 2019.
+As we explored in Top 10 Ecommerce Challenges to Look Out For, operating a brick-and-mortar shop will continue to prove challenging.
 However, there is a growing trend among retailers who are making it work by scaling down and focusing on something other than pure profit—the experience.

 Shoppers no longer visit physical locations because they have to.
 They do it because they want to.
 Whether they desire to try out products or they just enjoy the social aspect of visiting your shop, the key here is to find out why shoppers visit your brick-and-mortar and zero in on doing more of that.